-This is the 21st post of a 50 article series for beginners building marketing at B2B startups.
+This is the 21st post of a 50 article series for new marketers at B2B startups.

 For a modern B2B startup, it almost seems taboo to consider advertising in print.
 After all, digital is more cost effective, easier to measure and the way of the future.
 However, print can still be an effective part of a brand building and demand gen strategy.
 Let’s breakdown when it is appropriate to consider print: